Whistleblower Policy

 • negligence;

-• improper accounting or financial reporting practices;
+• improper accounting or financial reporting practices; or

-• systemic practices that pose a serious risk to the health and safety of any person on School premises or during School activities.
+• systemic practices that pose a serious risk to the health and safety of any person on school premises or during school activities.

 If a disclosure is not about a disclosable matter, it will not qualify for whistleblower protection under the Corporations Act.

-4.2 Reasonable grounds to suspect
+3.2 - Reasonable grounds to suspect

 Whether a discloser would have ‘reasonable grounds to suspect’ is based on the reasonableness of the reasons for the discloser's suspicion, having regard to all the circumstances when considered objectively.